Brake booster for different automobiles

-Your Brake Servo (Brake Booster) worn out? » Read more about common malfunctions • Repair • Replacement manual
+Your Brake booster (vacuum servo booster) worn out? » Read more about common malfunctions • Repair • Replacement manual

 Braking with air pressure support: the brake booster

 The brake booster makes use of pneumatic principles, enhancing the power exercised on the pedal during braking.
 The normal air pressure is used to generate a vacuum.
 Replacement of the brake booster requires some work, though it is not very complicated in the technical sense.

 To understand how the brake booster works, a simple trick helps: when the car is rolling downhill with the engine switched off, the brake booster is disabled.
 Braking is considerably heavier as the pedal builds up a higher resistance.
 The brake booster uses the normal air pressure to increase the pressure on the main brake cylinder (master cylinder) by generating a vacuum.
 Stepping on the brake pedal causes the air pressure to press on the master cylinder.
 The underlying technology is quite complex, though has been successfully applied for several decennia.

 The brake booster is fixed to the bulkhead between engine and the car interior, located on the driver's side.
 The component is very easy to spot.
 It is the big, black box with the master cylinder screwed onto it.
 The brake booster is connected to the brake pedal or its deflection mechanism, which extends into the passenger cabin.
 An essential part of the brake booster is maintenance of the vacuum.
 The large vacuum box must permanently be sucked empty to maintain the vacuum.
 Several techniques are at work here.
 Usually the engine is used to generate the vacuum.
 Sometimes, separate pumps take on this task.
 They are generally driven by a belt drive from the engine.
 Cars with diesel engines often have separate pumps as this engine type is not optimally suitable for generating vacuum.